 Media Contacts:

 RMAI is available to be a resource to reporters and those wanting to learn more about the industry.
-Reach out to Executive Director Jan Stieger.
+Reach out to Executive Director Mike Becker.